 After performing these steps, if Skype is responsible for the System High Disk Usage problem, then you may experience a good result.

-If you are still experiencing the problem even after performing these steps, I would highly recommend you to conduct a full malware scan on your PC.
+If you are still experiencing the problem even after performing these steps, we would highly recommend conducting a full malware scan on your PC.
 You can also drop us a comment below in case you need any further suggestion.